owenlo/cpabe-toolkit-docker/README.md

 # Usage

-Clone or download Dockerfile.
+Clone or download the Dockerfile.
 In a terminal, navigate to location of Dockerfile and run the following command:

 ```docker build -t cp-abe .```